tigera-cs/quickstart-self-service/modules/validate-security-policies.md

 ### Evaluate Kibana Flow Logs for `Pass: Any Protocol` Ingress Rule

+Apply the below filter to Kibana to filter flows matching the `Pass: Any Protocol` ingress rule.
+If there are no results, it would indicate that no flows match the rule.

 > `reporter: "dst" and policies:{all_policies:*tenant-1-pass-all|pass|2*}`

 ![kibana-dst-tenant-1-pass-all](images/kibana-dst-tenant-1-pass-all.png)

 ### Evaluate Kibana Flow Logs for `Pass: Any Protocol` Egress Rule

+Apply the below filter to Kibana to filter flows matching the `Pass: Any Protocol`egress rule.
+If there are no results, it would indicate that no flows match the rule.

 > `reporter: "src" and policies:{all_policies:*tenant-1-pass-all|pass|3*}`